kraifpatrik/yyc-overwrite/README.md

 # Features
 * Define local variables with native C++ types
 * Multithreading with mutexes and semaphores
-* Cleanup C++ to increase performance*

 *Currently only Windows is supported!*

->\* The tool automatically removes code that keeps track of which line of code is being executed.
-This increases performance, but it also means that GameMaker won't tell you correct lines in error messages if an error occurs!

 # Installation
 * Install [Python 3](https://www.python.org/downloads/)